Big band remote

 Eddy Howard, who was heard in big band remotes from Chicago's Aragon Ballroom.

-A big band remote (a.k.a. dance band remote) was a remote broadcast, common on radio during the 1930s and 1940s, involving a coast-to-coast live transmission of a big band.
+A big band remote (a.k.a. dance band remote) was a remote broadcast, common on radio in the United States of America during the 1930s and 1940s, involving a coast-to-coast live transmission of a big band.

 Overview

-Broadcasts were usually transmitted by the major radio networks directly from hotels, ballrooms, restaurants and clubs.
+Broadcasts were usually transmitted by the major US-radio networks directly from hotels, ballrooms, restaurants and clubs.
 During World War II, the remote locations expanded to include military bases and defense plants.
 Band remotes mostly originated in major cities, including Boston, Los Angeles, New York, Philadelphia, San Francisco and Chicago.

 The usual procedure involved the network sending a two-man team, announcer and engineer, with remote radio equipment to a designated location.
 The announcer would open with music behind an introduction:

 For your dancing pleasure, Columbia brings you the music of Count Basie and his orchestra, coming to you from the Famous Door on Fifty-Second Street in New York City.